jamesmacwhite/gedling-borough-council-bin-calendars/API.md

 ```

 A street name that does not provide any data from Gedling Borough Council search response returns a 404 response.

+The origin search data appears to support partial matches on the "Location" and "No's" (Numbers) columns, this can lead to paginated responses, which this API currently doesn't handle, due to using JavaScript postbacks.
+It is therefore recommended to use more specific street search queries, ideally full street name values like "Oxclose Lane".

 ## Running the API locally